Why I'm going from 8-5 grind to helping entrepreneurs feel great and work better

 - You feel great- energetic, confident, and inspired.

-- You do important things that you love and/or get you paid- productivity & enjoyment.
+- You efficiently do important things you love and/or get you paid- and enjoy it!

 - You feel sexy (or at least comfortable with your body).